WrightRickman/yelp_ranker/readme.md

 <~ Readme.md ~>

-App can be found at [link](http://enigmatic-everglades-5042.herokuapp.com/)
+App can be found [HERE (enigmatic-everglades-5042.herokuapp.com)](http://enigmatic-everglades-5042.herokuapp.com/)

 In my possession I have many urls, all consiting of a place and a profession (e.g. physiciansnewyorkny.com).
 The professions run the gamut of medical, legal, and hospitality fields and the places include many of the largest cities in the US.